The Wild Harmony Farm Managers

 Rachael volunteered on farms in New Zealand, Malaysia, and then back in Rhode Island.

 Rachael works to manage Wild Harmony Farm with her husband Ben.
-She focuses a large amount of time on the vegetable garden, honey bees, and marketing, but can be found driving the tractor, setting up a fence, moving the pigs, or doing chores.
+She focuses a large amount of time on marketing and sales, and can often be found in the vegetable garden.

 Although these days she is most often found hanging out with a little guy named Milo.
-(Ben and Rachael's infant son!)
+(Ben and Rachael's toddler son!)

 Food allergies are a big part of our family's life.
 Once you start paying close attention to how the food you eat makes you feel, there's a lot to learn.
 Tinnitus, upset stomachs and endless doctor's appointments were something Ben dealt with a lot.
 He understands how frustrating it is to just try and feel good.